-China service sector activity rises to three-month high - Caixin PMI
+China service sector activity rises to three month high - Caixin PMI

 But those measures have been slow to trickle through the economy, and with U.S. trade pressure intensifying analysts believe a deeper downturn could be inevitable without further policy support.

-China rolled out some consumption-boosting measures last month, including the possible removal of curbs on auto purchases, though details were sketchy. [nL3N25N2E9]
+China rolled out some consumption-boosting measures last month, including the possible removal of curbs on auto purchases, though details were sketchy.

 The services sector accounts for over half of China's economy, providing an important buffer to mounting export pressures.
 But growth has been generally cooling over the past year as businesses and consumers grow more cautious on spending.